Article 11.3 - Appeals & Variances

 1) The concurring vote of four fifths (4/5ths) of the board shall be necessary to grant a variance.
 A majority of the members shall be required to decide any other quasi-judicial matter or to determine an appeal made in the nature of certiorari.
 For purposes of this subsection, vacant positions on the board and members who are disqualified from voting on a quasi-judicial matter shall not be considered member of the Board for calculation of the requisite majority if there are no qualified alternates available to take the place of such members.

-2) A member of the Board shall not participate in or vote on any quasi-judicial matter in a manner that would violate affected persons' constitutional rights to an impartial decision maker.
-Impermissible violations of due process include, but are not limited to, a member having a fixed opinion prior to hearing the matter that is not susceptible to change, undisclosed ex parte communications, a close familial, business, or other associational relationship with an affected person or a financial interest in the outcome of the matter.
-If an objection is raised to a member's participation and that member does not recuse himself or herself, the remaining members shall by majority vote rule on the objection.
+2) A member of the Board shall not participate in or vote on any quasi-judicial matter in a manner that would violate affected persons’ constitutional rights to an impartial decision maker.
+Impermissible violations of due process include, but are not limited to, a member having a fixed opinion prior to hearing the matter that is not susceptible to change, undisclosed ex parte communications, a close familial, business, or other associational relationship with an affected person, or a financial interest in the outcome of the matter.
+For purposes of this section, a “close familial relationship” means a spouse, parent, child, brother, sister, grandparent, or grandchild.
+The term includes the step, half, and in-law relationships.
+If an objection is raised to a member’s participation and that member does not recuse himself or herself, the remaining members shall by majority vote rule on the objection.

 3) Quasi-Judicial Decisions.
 The Board shall determine contested facts and make its decision within a reasonable time.
 Every quasi-judicial decision shall be based upon competent, material, and substantial evidence in the record.
 Each quasi-judicial decision shall be reduced to writing and reflect the Board's determination of contested facts and their application to the applicable standards.
 The written decision shall be signed by the Chair, or other duly authorized member of the Board.
 A quasi-judicial decision is effective upon filing the written decision with the Clerk to the Board, or such office or official as the ordinance specified.
 The decision of the Board shall be delivered by personal delivery, electronic mail, or by first-class mail to the applicant, property owner, and to any person who has submitted a written request for a copy, prior to the date of decision becomes effective.
 The person required to provide notice shall certify that proper notice has been made.

 4) Oaths.
 The Chair of the Board or any member acting as Chair and the Clerk to the Board are authorized to administer oaths to witnesses in any matter coming before the Board.
-Any person who, while under oath during a proceeding before the Board of Adjustment, willfully swears falsely is guilty of a Class 1 misdemeanor.
+Any person who, while under oath during a proceeding before the Board of Adjustment determining a quasi-judicial matter, willfully swears falsely is guilty of a Class 1 misdemeanor.

 5) Subpoenas.
-The Board of Adjustment through the Chair, or in the Chair's absence anyone acting as Chair, may subpoena witnesses and compel the production of evidence.
-To request issuance of a subpoena, persons with standing under G.S 160A-393(d) may make a written request to the chair explaining why it is necessary for certain witnesses or evidence to be compelled.
-The chair shall issue requested subpoenas he or she determines to be relevant, reasonable in nature and scope, and not oppressive.
-The chair shall rule on any motion to quash or modify a subpoena.
-Decisions regarding subpoenas made by the chair may be appealed to the full Board of Adjustment or the party seeking the subpoena may apply to the General Court of Justice for an order requiring that its subpoena be obeyed, and the court shall have jurisdiction to issue these orders after notice to all proper parties.
+The Board of Adjustment through the Chair, or in the Chair’s absence anyone acting as Chair, may subpoena witnesses and compel the production of evidence.
+To request the issuance of a subpoena, the applicant, local government, and any person with standing under G.S.
+160D-1402(c) may make a written request to the Chair explaining why it is necessary for certain witnesses or evidence to be compelled.
+The Chair shall issue requested subpoenas he or she determines to be relevant, reasonable in nature and scope, and not oppressive.
+The Chair shall rule on any motion to quash or modify a subpoena.
+Decisions regarding subpoenas made by the chair may be appealed to the full Board of Adjustment.
+If a person fails or refuses to obey a subpoena issued pursuant to this subsection, the Board of Adjustment or the party seeking the subpoena may apply to the General Court of Justice for an order requiring that its subpoena be obeyed, and the court shall have jurisdiction to issue these orders after notice to all proper parties.

 i) Effect of Grant of Variance or Reversal or Modification of Administrative Decision.